Hungary receives gas shipments from Ukraine, pipeline operator says - NewsBreak

 Hungary receives gas shipments from Ukraine, pipeline operator says

-BUDAPEST, Oct 4 (Reuters) - Hungary is receiving gas from Ukraine on Monday, Hungarian pipeline operator FGSZ said, but it declined to name the trading firm delivering the gas.
+BUDAPEST (Reuters) -Hungary is receiving gas from Ukraine on Monday, Hungarian pipeline operator FGSZ said, but it declined to name the trading firm delivering the gas.

 FGSZ confirmed that it had launched the new interconnector pipeline from Serbia on Oct 1 in a reply to questions from Reuters.